 - Unlike Journalism programs at other universities, Laurier Brantford’s Journalism program does not require a portfolio for admission.
 Instead, our program is designed to provide the foundation of skills required to build their professional portfolio while they are at university.

-- Emerging Journalism and New Media*
+- Designing Digital and Social Media

-- Public Speaking, Magazine Writing
+- Public Speaking

 |High School Admission Requirements||College Grade Admission Requirements|